stefan-hoeck/idris2-tutorial/src/Tutorial/Folds.md

 There are two utility functions for working with lazy evaluation:
 Function `delay` wraps a value in the `Lazy` data type.
-Note, that the argument of `lazy` is strict, so the following might take several seconds to print its result:
+Note, that the argument of `delay` is strict, so the following might take several seconds to print its result:

 ```repl